The SOFIA Massive (SOMA) Radio Survey. III. Radio Emission from Intermediate-Mass Protostars: Introduction

-High-sensitivity centimeter continuum observations provide valuable insights into the earliest and most obscured stages of intermediate- and high-mass star formation.
 In particular, radio continuum emission plays a crucial role in constraining the ionizing luminosity of protostars and probing their surrounding environments. \citet{2016ApJS..227...25R, 2019ApJ...880...99R} showed that many centimeter continuum sources exhibit morphologies and properties characteristic of ionized jets, consistent with the free–free emission models of massive protostars developed by \cite{Tanaka_2016}.
-These results highlight the importance of radio continuum observations for testing theoretical models and refining our understanding of the evolutionary sequence of massive star formation.
+These results highlight the importance of radio continuum observations for testing theoretical models and refining our understanding of the evolutionary sequence of star formation across the mass spectrum.

 The SOFIA Massive (SOMA) Star Formation Survey (PI: J. Tan) aims to characterize a sample of $\geq$ 50 high and intermediate-mass protostars over a range of evolutionary stages, environments, and core masses, using SOFIA-FORCAST $\sim$ 10–40 $\mu$m data.
 In Paper I of the survey \citep{Bruizer_2017} (hereafter \citetalias{Bruizer_2017}), the first eight sources were presented, consisting primarily of massive protostars.
 In Paper II \citep{Liu_2019} (hereafter \citetalias{Liu_2019}), seven high-luminosity sources were presented, which are among the most massive protostars in the survey.
 In Paper III \citep{Liu_2020} (hereafter \citetalias{Liu_2020}), 14 intermediate-mass sources were presented.
 In Paper IV \citep{Fedriani_2023} (hereafter \citetalias{Fedriani_2023}), 11 isolated sources, based on the 37 $\mu$m imaging, were presented.
 In Paper V \citep{Telkamp_2025} (hereafter \citetalias{Telkamp_2025}), seven regions of relatively clustered massive star formation were studied.